 - 3.1.1 Does Post Office wish to consider paying compensation by reference to principles other than legal entitlement?
 If so, how will it articulate and apply those principles?
-What will it say to Subpostmasters and stakeholders? - 3.1.2 Whether or not the Post Office now wishes to conduct a fullscale audit of Horizon system to establish, with finality, that it functions as it should. - 3.1.3 How important is it to Post Office to determine the facts of each individual claim?
+What will it say to Subpostmasters and stakeholders? - 3.1.2 Does Post Office wish to continue not to establish a full baseline audit of the successful functioning of the Horizon system. - 3.1.3 How important is it to Post Office to determine the facts of each individual claim?
 In any claim is Post Office's stance to be more conciliatory than adversarial?
-What are the limits of this approach? - 3.1.4 To what extent does Post Office need to invest in resolving past issues to enable it to put relationships with Subpostmasters now on a sound footing? - 3.1.5 How and to what extent will Post Office wish to strike a balance between the matters above and achieving a satisfactory political outcome, including with regard to what has been said in Parliament about the Scheme and Horizon?
+What are the limits of this approach? - 3.1.4 How and to what extent will Post Office wish to strike a balance between resolving past issues and putting the future operation of Horizon and the relationships with Subpostmasters on a sound footing? - 3.1.5 How and to what extent will Post Office wish to strike a balance between the matters above and achieving a satisfactory political outcome, including with regard to what has been said in Parliament about the Scheme and Horizon?